samuelarogbonlo/Sketch-Test/README.md

 - Start learning by looking at sample codes on GitHub: [#LearnByExamples](https://github.com/topics/learn-by-examples)

 ## Hire me
-Looking for an Infrastructure engineer to build your next infrastruture in O(1) Labs and work remotely?
+Looking for a Site Reliablity Engineer to build your next infrastruture in Sketch and work remotely?
 Get in touch: [sbayo971@gmail.com](mailto:sbayo971@gmail.com)

 ## License